PhotoScope Blooms were created by ‘accident.’ I had been working on another project and decided to take a break.

 If you look closely at some of the blooms (not all), you’ll definitely see things you recognize.
 You’ll also see things–such as a face or other object that’s not in the real photo–but is a result of the photo being altered.
 Believe me, I had some good laughs while working on these.

 This fresh and entertaining design variation is a super way to start coloring grayscale images!

 Let go of the pressure to re-create a picture perfect photo.
 Instead, feel the freedom of new found creative expression and experimentation.

-Here’s where you can get our newly published Blooms:
+Here’s where you can get my newly published Blooms:

 Amazon print version with a Look Inside feature HERE.

-SAMPLE – If you want to try before you buy, get a 5 page sample of our coloring pages HERE.
+SAMPLE – If you want to try before you buy, get a 5 page sample of my coloring pages HERE.